 Welcome to Prahran.
 An ode to traditional bombing, but with manners.
 Scattered around this well-used park, with a basketball court and skate ramp are some of the coolest street art pieces.
 They’re not overwhelming, but they are reminiscent of scenes from movies in the 1990’s, and that’s bound to make you smile.

 Widely credited to be the originator of stencil art, Blek Le Rat is best known for his rats, symbolising the urban environment as “the only free animal in the city.”
 Spot this Blek Le Rat stencil on Commercial Road in Prahran.

 Street art in South Yarra?
 It’s not the first thing to come to mind!
 While Windsor & Prahran get the glory as the edgier sections of Chapel Street, people would be surprised by what South Yarra has to offer.
 In between high fashion retailers, are pieces of art that deserve mention.
 Here they are.

 Tom Gerrard Mural

-To celebrate the reopening of Bailey Nelson on Chapel Street, Tom Gerrard painted a mural on the inside and outside of the store, and it’s everything a Gerrard mural ought to be.
+To celebrate the reopening of Bailey Nelson on Chapel Street, Tom Gerrard painted a mural on the inside and outside of the store, and it was everything a Gerrard mural ought to be.
 Recently, he gave his mural a facelift.
 Inspired by bringing more greenery into the concrete jungle of Melbourne.

 Geometric patterns pulled from nature and symbolic shapes are just a few components that make Beastman’s art so goddamn good.
 Spot this splash of cool on the corner of Chapel and Grey St (across the road from Abacus Bar & Kitchen, South Yarra).
 The collaboration was a project put in motion by the Chapel Street Precinct Association and City of Stonnington to introduce more high quality and thought-provoking street art into the Precinct.
 Check out the timelapse video, here.